bubroz/place2polygon/README.md

 - Robust persistent disk-based caching for Nominatim results
 - Strict rate limiting compliance with OSM usage policies

+## Core Functionality

+The primary purpose of Place2Polygon is to reliably extract accurate GeoJSON polygon boundaries from Nominatim for locations mentioned in text.
+While the tool generates interactive map visualizations (map.html files), these are primarily for demonstration and analysis purposes.
+The retrieved GeoJSON data can be used in various downstream applications beyond visualization.

 ## Current Coverage

 Place2Polygon currently focuses on United States locations with plans to expand to other countries in future releases.
 The US focus provides: